THREADING STATION EMPLOYEE HANDBOOK

 H. Whats.App

-The Threading Station uses Whats.App to communicate with it's staff.
-Employees are expected to download Whats.App on their mobile phone and turn on notifications.
+The Threading Station uses Whats.App to communicate with staff.
+Employees are expected to download Whats.App on their mobile phone, turn on notifications, and *read every text in their group.* Important messages and flyers flow through your What.App group.
+Reading every message is mandatory.
 Please use your full birth name in Whats.App.
 No nicknames.
 All day to day correspondence should flow through Whats.App.
 If you have a question or concern, your first action should be to ask about it in your locations Whats.App group.
 If the matter is private, you can message your supervisor on Whats.App privately.

 I. Customer Complaints or Refusal to Pay